 Below, you can read about the Scientific Advisory Panel appointed to our most recent Research Grant Call, which was for Research into Childhood Cancer Treatment and Survival in 2019.

 Reader in Cancer Biology and Head of Cancer Section, UCL Institute of Child Health and Great Ormond Street Hospital for Children NHS Trust

-Owen is an expert in leukaemia/haematology models and drug repositioning.
+Dr Owen Williams is an expert in leukaemia/haematology models and drug repositioning.